w3c/distributed-tracing-wg/EXPLAINER.md

 ## What is it?

-We propose a set of HTTP headers which propagate a distributed trace, even when a request and its associated trace is served by multiple tracing providers.
+We propose a set of HTTP headers which propagate a distributed trace and associated data, even when a request and its associated trace is served by multiple tracing providers.

 ## Why do we care?